 - Coconut oil is the oil that has been extracted from coconut meat.
 It is an isolated fat and as such, it is 100% fat.
 The consistency of coconut oil changes with temperature – it’s solid up to 74°F/23°C and begins to melt at 78°F/25.5°C.

 - Coconut cream and coconut milk are both made the same way – by simmering coconut meat in water and then straining out the coconut solids.
 The resulting liquid separates into thick, semi-solid coconut cream and thin coconut milk.
 Coconut cream should contain at least 20% fat while coconut milk contains 17% and less.
 There are actually two types of coconut milk – canned coconut milk (with a higher fat content) and beverage coconut milk in a carton (with a considerably lower fat content).

 - Coconut water is the inner liquid of young coconuts.
 It’s a clear fluid and doesn’t contain any of the fat found in coconut meat.

 In this post I am going to focus only on coconut butter, specifically how to make it at home.

 The only ingredient you’ll need to make coconut butter is dried coconut.
 That’s it!

-Note: coconut flour will not work for this recipe because it’s processed differently than the other forms of dried coconut.
+Note: coconut flour will not here because it’s processed differently than the other forms of dried coconut.
 Coconut flour is actually a byproduct of making coconut cream and coconut milk.
 The strained out coconut solids are dried, ground into flour, and then defatted.
 Because of the defatting, coconut flour will never turn into a creamy consistency.